-Fees and charges
+Subject Contributions and charges

 Some VET courses attract a course cost.
 Where a course cost exists, this will be indicated in the course description in this subject selection booklet.
 Some courses may have additional charges such as for work placement and excursions.
-More detailed information regarding fee charges and refund policies will be provided in the course commencement package.
+More detailed information regarding subject contribution charges and refund policies will be provided in the course commencement package.